bhojaraj/sample-app/README.md

 - run "npm install -g expo-cli" and then "npm start" or "expo start"
 - Browser will open new tab with dev tools running the application

-You can scan QR code to run it in your mobile or you can run it in browser, emulator devices both iPhone and Andorid by selecting the respective device which you want to take a look at.
+You can scan QR code to run it in your mobile by installing expo client from appstore or you can run it in browser, emulator devices both iPhone and Andorid by selecting the respective device.